myquay/michael-mckenna.com/blog/content/post/2014/should-i-use-www-or-not.md

 ### Why use www?

-[yes-www.org has a few technical reasons ](http://www.yes-www.org/why-use-www/) why you should default to www but they mainly affect sites with high traffic requirements and even then they're not much of an obstacle.
+[yes-www.org has a few technical reasons ](http://www.yes-www.org/why-use-www/) why you should default to www but they mainly affect sites with high traffic requirements and performance around DNS resolution.

 > You should use www because today you have a small web site, and tomorrow you want a big web site.
 Really big.

+Normally you'd never argue along that line, but here we're chooing between two choices that don't really impact timelines so is not "gold plating" or anything like that.
+If your site could be huge, make sure you're okay with the technical trade off required to drop the prefix.

 #### CNAMEs

 [A few sites](http://www.less-broken.com/blog/2012/05/no-www-considered-harmful.html) [bring up the issue](http://www.yes-www.org/why-use-www/) that you can't use CNAME  records on a naked domain which makes them hard to use with cloud services where the public IP address might change.
 For example in Azure you'd usually reference {whatever}.cloudapp.net instead of the cloud service's public IP.

 In this case, you can use an [ALIAS record](http://support.dnsimple.com/articles/alias-record/) instead of a CNAME record.
-Sure, not all hosts support it, just go with one that does.
+Sure, not all hosts support it, just go with one that does and just keep in mind the [performance implications of the method](https://www.netlify.com/blog/2017/02/28/to-www-or-not-www/)

+> The precision of the geographic lookups that Netlify does might suffer We now do our lookup based on the IP of the DNS server rather than the IP of the end user, which can lead to inaccuracies based on the lack of granularity of those servers.

 #### Cookies